impactoss/impactoss-installation-guide/server-config/categories.md

 - SDG Targets (optional): the targets set by the UN for the 17 Sustainable Development Goals (SDGs)
 - Users: the application users

-### Taxonomies
+#### Taxonomies ("category groupings")

-These entities can be classified according to multiple category groupings, also called taxonomies that need to be set up on the server - taxonomies cannot currently be managed through the UI.
+These entities can be classified according to multiple category groupings, also called taxonomies, that need to be set up on the server - taxonomies cannot currently be managed through the UI.

 Taxonomies can include universal classifications of recommendations used by the UN such as
 - Human Rights Mechanisms (or Bodies)